 Foreign currency exchange for moving to Australia

-If you’re moving to Australia from the UK on a permanent basis, you’ll most likely need to transfer money between your Australian and UK bank accounts on more than a few occasions.
+If you move to Australia from the UK on a permanent basis, you’ll most likely need to transfer money between your Australian and UK bank accounts on more than a few occasions.

 Whether buying a house or transferring your pension over to yourself, sending money to Australia from the UK is an essential part of emigrating to Oz.
 And, with some high-street banks charging as much as £40 in transaction fees per transfer, making these international payments regularly could cost a considerable amount.